plone/plone.gallery/README.rst

 - Flexible setting of grid image scale and zoom image scale in gallery control panel
 - works for folders and collections
 - comes with TinyMCE templates for adding static galleries in Document,News items aso.
+- come with a gallery_shortcode to use in richtext like in TinyMCE editor.

 It uses the libraries `spotlight <https://github.com/nextapps-de/spotlight>`_ and `flexbin <https://github.com/guoyunhe/flexbin>`_ in combination for that.